qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.3.x.md

 ### Faster read access with mmap

 If you used mmap, you most likely found that segments were always created with cold caches.
 The first request to the database needed to request the disk, which made startup slower despite plenty of RAM being available.
-We have implemeneted a way to ask the kernel to "heat up" the disk cache and make initialization much master.
+We have implemeneted a way to ask the kernel to "heat up" the disk cache and make initialization much faster.

 The function is expected to be used on startup and after segment optimization and reloading of newly indexed segment.
 So far this is only implemented for "immutable" memmaps.